BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 # Workshop: Microsoft SQL Server Big Data Clusters Architecture

-#### <i>A Microsoft Course from the SQL Server team</i>
+#### <i>A Microsoft workshop from the SQL Server team</i>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>00 Pre-Requisites</h2>

-The "Microsoft SQL Server Big Data Clusters Architecture" course is taught using the following components, which you will install and configure in the sections that follow.
+The "Microsoft SQL Server Big Data Clusters Architecture" workshop is taught using the following components, which you will install and configure in the sections that follow.

-*(Note: Participation is optional - we will be working through the exercises together, but if you cannot install any software or don't have an Azure account, the instructor will work through each exercise in the workshop.
-You will also have full access to these materials so that you can work through them later when you have more time.)*
+*(Note: Due to the nature of working with large-scale systems, it may not be possible for you to set up everything you need to perform each lab exercise.
+Participation in each Activity is optional - we will be working through the exercises together, but if you cannot install any software or don't have an Azure account, the instructor will work through each exercise in the workshop.
+You will also have full access to these materials so that you can work through them later when you have more time and resources.)*

-For this course, you will use Microsoft Windows as the base workstation, altough Apple and Linux operating systems can be used in production:
+For this workshop, you will use Microsoft Windows as the base workstation, altough Apple and Linux operating systems can be used in production:

 - **Microsoft Azure**: This workshop uses the Microsoft Azure platform to host the Kubernetes cluster (using the Azure Kubernetes Service), and optionally you can deploy a system there to act as a workstation.
 You can use a free Azure account, an MSDN Account, your own account, or potentially one provided for you, as long as you can create about $80.00 (U.S.) worth of assets.
 - **SQL Server Big Data Cluster credentials** - As of this writing, you must have an invitation code to install and configure SQL Server Big Data Clusters.